gabrielelana/ff-cli/README.md

 * To quickly create profiles to try things in a clean and controlled environment
 * To easily backup and restore my Firefox setup

+# Platforms
+* Developed used and tested on GNU/Linux
+* Used and tested on OSX
+* Windows...
+Sorry guys, but contributions are welcome :smile:

 # Commands
 Be mind that until I publish the gem this is not intended to be used :smile: